MarvinTeichmann/tensorflow-fcn/README.md

 ## Requirements

-This code requires `tensorflow` Version 1.0 to run.
-For older Versions, please use commit `bf9400c6303826e1c25bf09a3b032e51cef57e3b`.
-In addition the following packages are required:
+In addition to tensorflow the following packages are required:

 numpy
 scipy